UK Contractors Future

 HMRC created a new online IR35 Employment Status Test to help them.

-However, many departments, just to be safe, are saying that they will no longer deal with contractors operating via personal service companies.
+However, many departments, just to be safe, said that they will no longer deal with contractors operating via personal service companies.

 Others, are saying that their contracts are now all inside IR35.